Tetrabenazine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Trouble sleeping, racing thoughts, feeling very nervous, irritable, or restless.
+- Trouble sitting still, feeling restless, nervous, or irritable

 If you notice these less serious side effects, talk with your doctor: